Understanding Federal Tax Tables & Income Tax Brackets

 Marginal and Effective Rates

 Confusion about marginal and effective rates is the reason people are sometimes reluctant to move into a higher income tax bracket.
 The reluctance is largely misplaced.
-Suppose a taxpayer is given a raise from $40,000 annually to $45,000.
-If all of this income were taxed at the marginal rate, then this taxpayers after-tax situation would barely change since they are moving from the 12% bracket into the 22% bracket.
+Suppose a taxpayer was given a raise from $45,000 annually to $50,000.
+If all of this income were taxed at the marginal rate, then this taxpayers after-tax situation would nearly double since they are moving from the 12% bracket into the 22% bracket.
 Fortunately, for all taxpayers only the income within the new bracket is taxed at the 22% rate.

 Capital Gains Rates